Healthcare

 However, it's worth noting some limitations:

-• Plans may restrict employees to specific provider networks.
+• Plans may restrict employees to specific provider networks

-• Coverage is tied to employment; leaving the job may result in loss of coverage unless COBRA or similar options are available.
+• Coverage is tied to employment; leaving the job may result in loss of coverage unless COBRA or similar options are available

 Conclusion

-Employer-sponsored health insurance is more than just a workplace benefit—it’s a financial strategy that provides significant advantages for both employers and employees in the United States.
-Employers enjoy substantial tax deductions and credits while employees save on taxable income through pretax contributions and non-taxable premium payments.
+Employer-sponsored health insurance is more than just a workplace benefit.
+It's a financial strategy that provides significant advantages for both employers and employees in the United States.
+Employers enjoy substantial tax deductions and credits, while employees save on taxable income through pretax contributions and non-taxable premium payments.

 FAQs